kiboschool/wad-flipkart-filter/README.md

 - add filter for categories

 ## TODO

 - category search
 - add index page links to category and brand searches
-- orm? some nicer way to build the queries? seems like a tough codebase to walk into